המוסד למען קדושת חיי אדם

 We know from Sarah’s experience that the current practice of pre-born child sacrifice would break her heart.
 She would grieve the loss of each child.
 She would lament the lack of joy and happiness that children bring to their parents.
 She would wonder how we returned to the pagan practices from which she saved so many women.

 Rest assured, dear Sarah.
 Your efforts to enlighten suffering souls continues with our mission to reach out to women and men who lack a connection to God.
 We educate them about the miracle of life and the Miracle Worker who gives life.
 The great nation that you helped start will one day be redeemed and healed.
-Your memory is a blessing.
-You will always be a blessing.

-Please share this post on your social media to amplify our message in this troubled world.
+Please share this blog on your social media to amplify our message in this troubled world.
 Thank you.

 Cecily Routman